Managing Prompts in a Git Repo

 2026-03-09

-As the software development life cycle becomes more about prompting and less about coding, organizing and storing prompt data has become increasingly important.
-At Global Underdog, we’ve been storing them under the notes/ folder.
+As the software development life cycle becomes more about prompting and less about coding, organizing, and storing prompt data has become increasingly important.
+At Global Underdog, we've been storing them under the notes/ folder.
 However, we have found that the notes folder is getting unruly.
-While there is a growing concensus that prompts should be versioned, best practices for doing this have not really been developed.
-We've found there are multiple types of notes that we need and they have different lifecycles>
+While there is growing consensus that prompts should be versioned, best practices for doing so have not yet been developed.

 Happy Path Flow

-- We get new information about the business context -- this can either be from a client call in a B2B or through user interviews in a B2C use case.
-A so human edits
+- We get new information about the business context -- this can come from a client call in a B2B use case or from user interviews in a B2C use case.
+A human edits

-notes/contextso that the AI can have this context in the future. - The new information requires a new feature.
-It is complex, so we use an AI does some research.
+notes/contextso that the AI can have this context in the future. - The new information leads us to a new feature.
+The feature is complex, so we use an AI to perform the research.
 A dedicated research agent compiles it and adds it to

-notes/reserachwith a human reviewing it before committing. - Engineers and PMs discuss the research and the business context and settle on an implementation, which is written by a special implementation agent in
+notes/researchwith a human reviewing before committing. - Engineers and PMs discuss the research and business context, and settle on an implementation, which is written by a dedicated implementation agent in

-notes/design, the latest design which future tasks can reference.
+notes/design, the latest design that future tasks can reference.
 These are kept in sync like code.

 Prompt Folders